8. Lighting#

 8.2.2.
 Diffuse reflection#

 Diffuse reflection is the reflection of light off a rough surface.
-Consider Fig. 8.5 that shows parallel light rays hitting a surface.
-Since the the normal vectors vary across a rough surface then the light rays are scattered in multiple directions.
+Consider Fig. 8.4 that shows parallel light rays hitting a surface where light is scattered in multiple directions.

-and add the following after where we defined the ambient light colour.
+and add the following after where we defined the object properties

 glm::vec3 lightPosition = glm::vec3(2.0f, 2.0f, 2.0f);